tomcon/london-vuejs-3-talk/readme.md

 Along the way see how to move from the simpler examples shown on vuejs.org to more complex apps and remain productive.
 Suited for people fairly new to Vue.js and/or those who have come to it from other languages.

 ## Folders
-###/real-time results board
-app1, code snippets to follow if permission given by ReportLab

 ###/simple-extended
 Very small project demonstrating the following: